 At Hillcrest Drive Elementary and Music Magnet we understand that our school must be a warm, loving, and safe space while making the very best teaching and learning happen.
 This is our commitment to our children, to our families, and to ourselves.
 To this end, we have policies in place that guide us in making this happen and that are essential to creating a respectful, responsible, and safe school environment.
 All stakeholders must adhere to these policies to make Hillcrest a great place to learn, teach, work, and visit:

 The Hillcrest School-Parent Compact is the expression of our school community's belief in the inherent goodness of our mission.
 It is framed as a pledge to which students, educators and parents commit to make Hillcrest a great school.
+The School-Parent Compact was approved by the SSC at its January 28, 2019 meeting and mailed to families on Friday, February 1, 2019.

 Guiding Principles for the School Community is a succinct statement of the principles that comprise LAUSD's Discipline Foundation Policy which states that all LAUSD students will attend schools with climates that focus on safety, teaching, learning and interpersonal relationships that enhance student learning and well-being.
 Every student, preschooler through adult, has the right to be educated in a safe, respectful, and welcoming environment.
 Every educator has the right to teach in an atmosphere free from disruption and obstacles that impede learning.